gdg-norway/devfest/content/sessions/_index.md

 {{% hero %}}

 Our awesome DevFest speakers will be published soon!
-Watchi this space! 👀
+Watch this space! 👀
 <!-- TODO: filter and search -->

 {{% /hero %}}